bitrifttech/gymrat_mobile/documentation/gymrat-mobile-prd.md

 ## Executive Summary
 GymRat is a mobile-first fitness tracking application focused on simplicity and effectiveness.
 It combines diet tracking with workout logging to help users meet their protein targets, manage calories, and progressively improve their strength training performance.
+Implemented as a Flutter (Dart) mobile application for iOS and Android.

 ## Product Vision
 Create the simplest, most efficient fitness tracking app that helps users: